 The trail heads south for a few minutes, and is very well shaded.

-However the trail quickly turns west, and you are exposed to the sun.
-It was VERY hot when we started hiking around noon, so it’s best to hike here in the early morning to beat the summer heat.
+However the trail quickly turns west.
+The first time I hiked this we started at noon and it was VERY hot.
+This time I started at 6:30am – it’s best to hike here in the early morning to beat the summer heat.

 Tall pine trees lined part of the trail.